 Please introduce yourself to everyone and tell us how long you’ve been involved in the miles & points hobby.

 My name is Allen Benjamin Joseph Wing and I have been involved in the hobby since May 2015.
 My first card was the Citi / AAdvantage Platinum Select World Elite Mastercard, a card I still use to this day and have gotten great value from: 3 round-trip flights and over $600 saved in checked bags so far.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 What was the goal of your trip?